 Note: LSA-R.S.
-41:642(A) provides that the trustee title of the state of Louisiana to those sixteenth section or indemnity lands granted by Congress to the state of Louisiana as trustee for the benefit of the school children of the township in which such lands are located, shall be transferred to the state of Louisiana in its sovereign capacity when, after July 22, 1982, such lands become a part of the bed of any body of navigable water as a result of erosion, subsidence of the surface, action of a navigable stream, bay, lake, or the Gulf of Mexico, or other similar occurrence.
+41:642(A) provides that the trustee title of the state of Louisiana to those Revised 04/26/2018 Page 18 of 65 sixteenth section or indemnity lands granted by Congress to the state of Louisiana as trustee for the benefit of the school children of the township in which such lands are located, shall be transferred to the state of Louisiana in its sovereign capacity when, after July 22, 1982, such lands become a part of the bed of any body of navigable water as a result of erosion, subsidence of the surface, action of a navigable stream, bay, lake, or the Gulf of Mexico, or other similar occurrence.
 In such case, any such acreage shall be nominated under the state mineral lease category Inland.